petrgazarov/salami/examples/public_and_private_ecs_services/README.md

 - `terraform` installed
 - `salami` installed (follow installation instructions in the [README](../../README.md))
-- AWS credentials (optional, if you want to deploy the infrastructure)
+- AWS credentials (optional, to deploy the infrastructure)

 ### Steps

 1. Clone this repository
 2. `cd` into the `examples/public_and_private_ecs_services` directory
-3. Run `salami compile` to compile the Salami descriptions into Terraform code
+3. Run `salami compile` to run the compiler
-4. Optionally, `cd` into the `examples/public_and_private_ecs_services/terraform` directory and run the usual `terraform init`, `terraform plan` and `terraform apply` commands to deploy the infrastructure.
-Make sure to pass the AWS credentials to Terraform (Salami does not generate the `provider` block for you).
+4. Optionally, `cd` into the `examples/public_and_private_ecs_services/terraform` directory and run the `terraform init` and `terraform apply` commands to deploy to AWS.

 ### FYI

-1. Note that `salami compile` will examine the `salami-lock.toml` file and the source `.sami` files, and determine which Salami objects have changed since the last compilation.
-To force a complete recompilation, delete the `salami-lock.toml` file.
-Or, you can change source `.sami` files and `salami compile` will recompile only the changed objects.
+1. `salami compile` command examines `salami-lock.toml` and the source `.sami` files to determine the changeset.
+To force a complete regeneration, delete the `salami-lock.toml` file and rerun the compiler.

-2. Occassionally, OpenAI API delays responses significantly.
-If `salami compile` is stuck, try setting `compiler.llm.max_concurrent` config to a lower value.
+2. If timeout error is raised, try setting `compiler.llm.max_concurrent` config to a lower number.
+This slows down the compilation process, but reduces the likelihood of timeouts from OpenAI.